Ribocentre-switch/Ribocentre-switch.github.io/docs/Cobalamine.md

 </html>
  <p><br /></p>

-<font><p>Left: Consensus sequence and secondary structure model for the AqCbll riboswitch.
-Right: Secondary structure depictions of the AqCbl riboswitch according to PDB ID: 4FRN.
+<font><p>Top: Consensus sequence and secondary structure model for the AqCbll riboswitch.
+Bottom: Secondary structure depictions of the AqCbl riboswitch according to PDB ID: 4FRN.
 AqCbl is denoted in red.
 KL denotes a kissing-loop (KL) interaction between L5 of the receptor and L13 of the regulatory domain that instructs the expression machinery<sup>[5,7]</sup>.</p><br></font>
 <html>
 <div>
     <div class="entry-content clearfix" itemprop="articleBody description" style="overflow: auto;">